lwj1994/state_lifecycle_observer/README.md

 ### Custom Observer

-You can easily create your own observers by extending `LifecycleObserver`.
+You can easily create your own observers by extending `LifecycleObserver<V>`.

-Example: A `UserDataObserver` that:
+Example: A `UserDataObserver` that fetches data.
-1. Initializes data fetching in `onInit`.
-2. Refetches data when `userId` changes in `onUpdate`.
-3. Logs debug info in `onBuild`.

 ```dart
 import 'package:flutter/material.dart';